DocsSession ReplayiOS (Beta)

 Prerequisite

-You are already a Mixpanel customer and have the Mixpanel iOS SDK installed.
-If not, please follow this doc (opens in a new tab) to get started.
+You are already a Mixpanel customer and have the latest version of the Mixpanel Swift SDK installed (minimum supported version is v4.3.1).
+If not, please follow this doc to get started.

 Install

-You can integrate the Mixpanel iOS Session Replay SDK into your iOS project using Swift Package Manager (SPM).
+You can integrate the Mixpanel iOS Session Replay SDK into your iOS project by embedding the XCFramework below.

 Open Your Xcode Project